debugwand/assethandler/README.md

 ## How it works

 Current asset handlers like Sprockets / Rails asset pipeline / mincer are all tightly bound to the framework they exist on (Ruby / Rails 3.1+ / Node).
 These particular examples mount an environment, create a virtual file system using a load path to specify the asset folders and then provide logical paths to the files within, depending on how they were specified in the load path.
-There is no way to do that without tying the application tier to the presentation tier.
+There is no way to do that without making the application tier and the presentation tier co-dependent.

 This creates a dependence on a particular application framework, which then impacts decisions about the application that really should not be affected by the presentation tier.

-The asset handler uses 2 config files to allow the developer to specify the locations for the source files and their destinations, Grunt to handle file processing, and outputs simple text files that get used as includes within your site instead of directly referencing the file in the static assets directory.
+The asset handler takes 2 config files to allow the developer to specify the locations for the source files and their destinations, Grunt to handle file processing, and outputs simple text files that get used as includes within your site instead of directly referencing the file in the static assets directory.
 For each asset include, there is a 'dev' version and a 'prod' version.

-The asset handler has been built so that you just need to set up a grunt-folder.json file and a jsmanifest.json file, the Grunt file itself should (hopefully) not need changed.
+Per project, you just need to set up a grunt-folder.json file and a jsmanifest.json file, the Grunt file itself should (hopefully) not need changed.

 **Destination folders for images, CSS and JS get wiped clean when grunt is started.
-Don't save files directly in your destination folders. **
+Don't save files directly in your destination folders.**

 ### Configure your site
-Update grunt-folders.json with directory information for where your assets sit and where they should get output to (more help below)
+Update grunt-folders.json with directory information for where your working assets are saved, where the finalised assets are served from, and where their supplemental code (e.g. includes) gets output to(more help below)

 Create a jsmanifest.json file in your JavaScript asset folder (more help below)